Area of freedom, security and justice: Police and Judicial Co-operation in Criminal Matters and the concept of an area of freedom, security and justice (Amsterdam – Nice – Prüm – Lisbon)

 In 2006, a toxic waste spill off the coast of Côte d'Ivoire, from a European ship, prompted the commission to look into legislation against toxic waste.
 Environment Commissioner Stavros Dimas stated that "Such highly toxic waste should never have left the European Union".
 With countries such as Spain not even having a law against shipping toxic waste Franco Frattini, the Justice, Freedom and Security Commissioner, proposed with Dimas to create criminal sentences for "ecological crimes".
 His right to do this was contested in 2005 at the Court of Justice resulting in a victory for the commission.
 That ruling set a precedent that the commission, on a supranational basis, may legislate in criminal law.
 So far though, the only other use has been the intellectual property rights directive.
 Motions were tabled in the European Parliament against that legislation on the basis that criminal law should not be an EU competence, but were rejected at vote.
 However, in October 2007 the Court of Justice ruled the commission could not propose what the criminal sanctions could be, only that there must be some.

 Some of the Prüm Convention provisions, falling under the former third pillar of the EU, were later subsumed into the police and judicial cooperation provisions of European Union law by a 2008 Council Decision, commonly referred to as the Prüm Decision.
 It provides for Law Enforcement Cooperation in criminal matters primarily related to exchange of fingerprint, DNA (both on a hit no-hit basis) and Vehicle owner registration (direct access via the EUCARIS system) data.
-The data exchange provisions are to be implemented in 2012.
-The remaining provisions of the Convention falling under the former third pillar are not yet adopted into EU law.
+The data exchange provisions were implemented in 2012.
+The remaining provisions of the Convention falling under the former third pillar were adopted into EU law over the following five years.